 - Develop a new flow – consider alternatives and different ways of working

 Participants leave the room with everything they need to progress a strong business case for investment, but best of all, the know how to implement their ideas without one.
-The team also provide ongoing support to the project teams and encourage participants to cascade the learning and deliver their own workshops locally.
+We also provide ongoing support to the project teams and encourage participants to cascade the learning and deliver their own workshops locally.

 So far over 500 people have taken part and the aggregate savings, from over 90 presented projects has exceeded £8,500,000 – and those are just the ones we know about.
 Copies of the various materials, tools, techniques and references are all provided in the workshop and further digital copies are available to participants on request:

 - Opportunity Calculator

 If you’d like to know more, simply get in touch…

 Opportunity Costing © Wyatt, Charles & Rich 2012: Weblink: Opportunity Costing